 Additionally, German Shepherds have compact and short feet.
 Not only pets but also humans have such an extra layer of skin around their fingers.
 Hence the extra layer of skin cannot be classified as fully developed webbed feet.

 Can a Pure Breed of German Shepherd have Webbed Feet?

-According to American Kennel Club (AKC), pure breeds of German Shepherds are not classified concerning webbing.
-American Kennel Club has also explained that purebred German Shepherd has no webbing in its feet.
+According to the American Kennel Club (AKC), purebred German Shepherds are not classified concerning webbing.
+The American Kennel Club has also explained that a purebred German Shepherd has no webbing in its feet.
 Moreover, this means that webbed feet do not fall under breed standards.

-If you check webbed feet to determine whether the dog is purebred, then this approach is not good.
+If you check the dog’s webbed feet to determine whether it is purebred, then this approach is not good.
 The only way to determine purebred is by DNA testing and not webbing in paws.

 What if My German Shepherd have Webbed Feet?
 Normal or Not?